blaenk/site/input/notes/scalability.markdown

 ---
-title = "Distributed Systems"
+title = "Scalability"
 published = "March 7, 2018"
 comments = false
 ---

-Notes about distributed systems and system scalability from resources such as the amazingly wonderful book _Designing Data-Intensive Applications_ by Martin Kleppmann.
+Notes about system scalability from resources such as the amazingly wonderful book _Designing Data-Intensive Applications_ by Martin Kleppmann.

 <toc />